Based on Steve Pincus, 1688: The First Modern Revolution (Yale, 2009).

 …the king cannot by his letters patents take away the subject’s property, and I do not know a greater property than freedom of trade and labour; the king cannot take away six-pence that a man has got by his trade, much less can he take away his whole trade…11

 The Court specifically rejected this argument in siding with the Company: only land was property, and decisions concerning foreign lands were the king’s alone.
 With his authority reaffirmed, James II extended the powers of the East India Company, which then began to impose itself as a “sovereign power” on Indian territory.
 In Nightingale v.
 Bridges (1689), merchants sought restitution from the Royal Africa Company after their vessels were seized while trading in the Company’s territory.
 The defence argued that the ships and their cargoes were property, that the trade in which they engaged had been legal before the Company was given its charter, and that “the king cannot by any prerogative whatsoever, create either a new cause or a new mode of seizure.”
 Altering the conditions under which property can be employed requires an act of Parliament, which is “the fittest way…because each subject’s vote is included in whatsoever is to be done: an act of Parliament hath the consent of many men, both past, present, and to come.”
 The Court accepted this argument, broadening the legal definition of property and initiating an era of free trade.

 This decision radically changed the status of the trading companies.
-Not only did the companies lose their monopolies, but their operations now came within the purview of Parliament.
+Not only did the companies lose their monopolies, but their operations were brought within the purview of Parliament.
 Concerned that the growing volume of textile imports from India harmed English manufacturers, Parliament levied taxes on East Indian goods.